nodemcu/nodemcu-firmware/docs/en/modules/http.md

 !!! attention

     It is **not** possible to execute concurrent HTTP requests using this module.
-Starting a new request before the previous has completed will result in undefined behavior.
-Use [`node.task.post()`](https://nodemcu.readthedocs.io/en/master/en/modules/node/#nodetaskpost) in the callbacks of your calls to start subsequent calls if you want to chain them (see [#1258](https://github.com/nodemcu/nodemcu-firmware/issues/1258)).

 Each request method takes a callback which is invoked when the response has been received from the server.
 The first argument is the status code, which is either a regular HTTP status code, or -1 to denote a DNS, connection or out-of-memory failure, or a timeout (currently at 10 seconds).

 For each operation it is possible to provide custom HTTP headers or override standard headers.
 By default the `Host` header is deduced from the URL and `User-Agent` is `ESP8266`.
 Note, however, that the `Connection` header *can not* be overridden!
 It is always set to `close`.

 HTTP redirects (HTTP status 300-308) are followed automatically up to a limit of 20 to avoid the dreaded redirect loops.

+When the callback is invoked, it is passed the HTTP status code, the body as it was received, and a table of the response headers.
+All the header names have been lower cased to make it easy to access.
+If there are multiple headers of the same name, then only the last one is returned.

 **SSL/TLS support**